CNES/cars/docs/source/design/cars_plugins.rst

 CARS plugins
 ============

-A plugin is a tool to add added functions to a main software.
+A plugin is a software component that adds a specific feature to an existing computer program.

-For CARS, the goal is to be able to add new functions between steps.
+For CARS, the goal is then to be able to add new functions between steps.

 The difficulty is the optimization vs the modularity of the code.

 Design:

 - `Hooks <https://en.wikipedia.org/wiki/Hooking>`_ could be added between pipelines steps.
 - Plugin could add external functionalities using the hooks API.
 (Example new cloud filtering after triangulation )
 - Static cluster scheduling could be defined and added in parallel with the plugin